Let me get right to it…

 If you’re a content marketer like me, then you’ll find more use for Grammarly as opposed to Turnitin.

-Now, for those interested in Turnitin feedback studio, here’s a short review.
+Now, for those interested in a Turnitin feedback studio, here’s a short comparison against Grammarly

 Turnitin Plagiarism Checker: A Short review